achusang/RC_capacity/readme.txt

 at the MATLAB prompt.
 NOTE: You will need administrator rights to run the MATLAB Runtime installer.
+We are sorry that we have not tested any other versions of MATLAB.
+Therefore, it is better to use [version R2021b]. (lol)

 Alternatively, download and install the Windows version of the MATLAB Runtime for R2021b from the following link on the MathWorks website: